 - disruption of the alveolar epithelial and pulmonary microvascular membranes from severe mechanical stress, leading to increased pulmonary capillary permeability and protein-rich pulmonary oedema

 The most common cause of post-obstructive pulmonary oedema is laryngospasm during intubation or after anaesthesia in the post-operative period.

 Treatment and prognosis

-Patients in whom post-obstructive pulmonary oedema develop generally have an uncomplicated hospital course followed by the rapid resolution 1.
+Patients in whom post-obstructive pulmonary oedema develops generally have an uncomplicated hospital course followed by rapid resolution 1.

 - 1. Fremont RD, Kallet RH, Matthay MA et-al. Postobstructive pulmonary edema: a case for hydrostatic mechanisms.
 Chest.
 2007;131 (6): 1742-6. doi:10.1378/chest.06-2934 - Free text at pubmed - Pubmed citation